thomasAmorrow/EX-Tools/README.md

 # EX-Tools
 Collaborative space for Okeanos Explorer Colab Notebooks, Wiki, and other tools

 Contains Google Colab Notebooks for EX data processing, analytics, and more.
-The hopeful goal is to build foundations for a unified ocean exploration data pipeline that is platform-agnostic, and can serve as a model for other ocean exploration operations.

 Tools in this repository should
   - Accept raw data directly from instrumentation wherever possible